Primary Care for Kids: 7 Reasons to Consider Concierge Medicine

 3. Appointments are guaranteed to last at least 30 minutes.

-Don’t worry about getting your child to rapidly rehash every symptom and detail to a doctor stopping by for 10 minutes if you're lucky.
+Don’t worry about getting your child to rapidly rehash every symptom and detail to a doctor stopping by for 10 minutes.

 Concierge appointments give you at least half an hour, leaving you and your child time to chat comfortably with a doctor.